This is article #49 out of 50 in The Startup Marketing Playbook.

 As with any function or project, you need to set the right expectations from the beginning, and adjust them regularly as conditions change.
 When I first took over marketing at Netpulse, our team was building nearly everything from scratch.
-I needed to make sure the sales team didn’t expect an immediate flow of MQLs before we get the messaging right or implemented our marketing automation system.
+I needed to make sure the sales team didn’t expect an immediate flow of MQLs before we got the messaging correct or implemented our marketing automation system.

-When expectations are clearly set, you can focus on communicating quick wins that demonstrate a steady drumbeat of momentum in growing marketing.
+When expectations are clearly set, you can focus on communicating quick wins that demonstrate a steady drumbeat of momentum in marketing growth.

 2. Create easy to understand quarterly and annual goals

 We’ve outlined how to create an annual marketing plan earlier in this series.
 It’s critical that you organize your marketing objectives into a broad annual plan and quarterly bite-size initiatives.
 If the expectation is to establish a flow of MQLs, you should document each quarter what building blocks were put in place to make that a reality down the road.
-The ROI of marketing investment in Q1 may be to establish those building blocks needed to deliver MQLs in Q2.
+The ROI of marketing investment in the first quarter of the year may be to establish those building blocks needed to deliver MQLs in the second quarter.

-Keep in mind, different stakeholders may be less interested in the “how” and just focused on the results.
+Keep in mind, some stakeholders may be less interested in the “how” and just focused on the results.
 That’s totally fine, and you should be prepared for it when reporting.

 3. Establish a rhythm of reporting

-Once your dashboards are created, metrics are tracked and weekly analytics are being tabulated, you should ensure that communicating ROI and results is regimented, not ad hoc.
+Once your dashboards are created, metrics are tracked and weekly analytics are being tabulated, you should ensure that communicating ROI and results are regimented.
 There should be a regularly scheduled weekly recap of metrics (as part of the marketing team meeting), results sharing at the executive level via weekly reports, and quarterly summaries of marketing yields.